 About St. Louis

-St. Louis is a major metropolitan city on the western border of Missouri along the Mississippi River.
+St. Louis is a major metropolitan city on the eastern border of Missouri along the Mississippi River.
 The greater St. Louis area is home to nearly 3 million people.
 There has been a vast amount of growth in St. Louis and, as a result, our Orthopaedic department sees a variety of patients from the surrounding areas.
 St. Louis is an affordable city that is accessible and easy to navigate.
-We have a variety of sporting teams, city attractions, museums, natural parks, a major airport, and shopping.
-As a group of residents, we have a great deal of diversity regarding our previous educations, hometowns, future career/fellowship choices, but there is a good sense of camaraderie amongst us.
+We have a variety of sporting teams, city attractions, museums, natural parks, a major airport and shopping.
+As a group of residents, we have a great deal of diversity regarding our previous educations, hometowns, future career/fellowship choices, but there is a good sense of camaraderie among us.
 We take our surgical training seriously, but we do make time for barbecues, nights out on the town, float trips, and conferences across the nation.
 St. Louis is a great town to raise a family in, obtain a quality surgical education, and have an active social life.

 "SLU and St. Louis have been an incredible experience for me, having lived all over the country, landing here initially was filled with uncertainty.
 But quickly, I learned how awesome of a city St. Louis is with the many free public activities; incredible food, which I will put up against anything in any bigger city - LA, SF, NYC etc.; major sports teams; and an all-around great place to live.
 From a training perspective, at this point there is nothing that comes through the doors that I would feel at a loss with.
 Personally, I met my wife here and our family grew from the one pitbull pup I came to residency with to two amazing fur babies!
 Lastly, as a program, I have seen a lot of growth through the years and have made some lifelong friends who I share an incredibly unique experience with."